ocf/ocfweb/ocfweb/docs/docs/docs/operatingrules/bylaws.md

-These are the official **Bylaws of the Open Computing Facility**, as last amended at the Board meeting of October 17, 2016.
+These are the official **Bylaws of the Open Computing Facility**, as last amended at the general meeting of November 14, 2016.

 1. [Repealed]